engity-com/bifroest/docs/reference/cli/recording/export.md

 The exported Cast contains captured terminal, standard-output, and standard-error content and can contain secrets displayed by programs.
 It is **never redacted**, unlike redacted-by-default audit JSONL exports.
 Protect the output according to its sensitivity; even the original encrypted container exposes public metadata.
 Bifröst does not automatically create plaintext `.cast` or `.jsonl` files.

 `--with-sensitive` is mandatory before the input is opened for **every** format.
 The input must be a regular, non-symlink file and must remain the same file with unchanged size, mode, and modification time while Bifröst creates a private byte-exact snapshot.
 Verification and export use only that snapshot, preventing later input changes from altering the exported bytes.
 An encrypted snapshot remains encrypted; stdout export does not create a decrypted temporary file.
 Standard input is deliberately unsupported.
+Unlike `audit export`, this command does not load a configuration unless `--auditlog` selects a local Recording repository.

 ## Syntax